rnbrietzke10/pomodoro-app/README.md

 ## Overview

-This is app is a Pomodoro timer that was built with HTML, CSS and JavaScript.
+This app is a Pomodoro timer that was built with HTML, CSS and JavaScript.
 It stores the users settings and what session they are currently on using local storage.

 ### The challenge